Kjdragan/pf1/docs/design.md

 7. As a user, I want the system to recommend appropriate rubrics based on the video content
 8. As a user, I want content that matches a sophisticated audience level, not oriented toward children
 9. As a user, I want to see the content transformed according to the selected rubric
+10. As a user, I want to control how much external knowledge is incorporated into the content transformation

 ## Flow Design